GoncaloFelicio/Main/README.md

-# SQLExercises
+# Exercises
-Exercises to practice SQL
+Exercises to practice SQL and python